-This document was produced by Lombard International Assurance S.A. in April 2019.
+This document was produced by Lombard International Assurance S.A. in April 2021.
 Its content is intended for informational purposes only and is not to be construed as a solicitation or an offer to buy or sell any life assurance product.
 Neither is the information contained herein intended to constitute any form of legal, fiscal or investment advice.
 It should therefore only be used in conjunction with appropriate independent professional advice obtained from a suitable and qualified source.
+Acceptance of the proposal signed by the client remains at the discretion of Lombard International Assurance.